-You may not believe this but I have never had many friends.
+You may not believe this, but I have never had many friends.
 I am friendly with many but friends whose connection last?
 Those I have always had a habit of having a few at a time.

 When I was younger, I was a pretty intense child.
 Though no longer a child, I think I still am.
-I always had a lot of what I wanted at a particular point figured out or figured out for me.
+I always had a lot of what I wanted at a particular point figured out by or for me.
 Somehow, I still do.
-I know that may sound strange but then I have always been a thinker and a bit (okay a lot) of a worrier and so yes, I kind of always did.
+I know that may sound strange, but then I have always been a thinker and a bit (okay a lot) of a worrier, and so yes, I kind of always did.
 I also have always taken life a little bit, well a lot, too seriously; mostly because I heard at a very early age that you only get one shot at it and for someone who always wanted to get it right, I guess many forms of paranoia set in.
 And because perfection was demanded of me and I successfully delivered albeit most times.
 But friends and friendship?
 Those are concepts I came to really understand and appreciate much later in life Nnwa.

 You see, I was almost always surrounded by people that found me aloof in some way.
 Perhaps it was even because I always had a brother or two around watching over me and that, I suppose, scared the little humans.
-Maybe it was because I was almost always buried in a book or to much television and sometimes thought or spoke as though I belonged to other realms or maybe I was just not as good at making friends as I thought.
-It could have been any of these things, or none.
+Maybe it was because I was almost always buried in a book or too much television and sometimes thought or spoke as though I belonged to other realms or maybe I was just not as good at making friends as I thought.
+It could have been any of these things or none.
 I don’t know.
 I remember wanting to fit in and wanting to be the one with the best friend.